aschmidt75/infrastructure-by-story/README.md

 =======================

 Infrastructure-by-story is a small, cucumber based example of how to do behaviour driven development for infrastructure-related things.
-I relies on facter to collect and check OS data such as networks and the like.
+It relies on facter to collect and check OS data such as networks and the like.

 Example
 =======